PHaroZ/arduino-snap/README.md

 This implemention of SNAP protocol is compatible for :
  * master or slave node
  * HardwareSerial and SoftwareSerial
  * hardware that need a pin for controlling txMode (such as MAX485 chip).
-In example abose set txPin to -1 if you don't need ths feature.
+In example above set txPin to -1 if you don't need this feature.

 ## HardwareSerial example
 ```cpp